What is the hospital information system?

 Hospital information system tracks and manages patients’ medications and usage to prevent medication shortages.
 In addition, the system monitors and manages medical supplies warehouses and inventory.

-Electronic prescriptions
+Electronic prescriptions and alerts

-Examples & use cases of hospital information system
+Use case of hospital information system

 One of the leading university hospitals in Vietnam, serving 5,000 outpatients a day with 1,700 medical staff, faced a slow operation and disparate system due to a large amount of paperwork.